Company Resources

 How are agents in the NCI Formulary different from other NCI CRADA agents?

-Agents will be provided under a separate CRADA for Formulary protocols.
-The IND for the protocol is held by the investigator/institution conducting the study.
+Agents will be provided under a separate CRADA in support of Formulary protocols.
+The IND for the protocol is held by the investigator/institution conducting the study, not CTEP, as such, many IND responsibilities shift to the applicant.

 What is the process for a company to provide drug(s) to the NCI Formulary?

-Will collaborator enter into agreements with the sites?
+Will collaborators enter into agreements with the sites?

 Is the company required to provide funding to the site?